subugoe/solr-importer/README.md

 ## Usage as a framework

 The main idea of this project is to encapsulate reusable code that can be used in several other projects.
 Your specific project then can implement extensions which are integrated into the overall data import process.
-In the Wiki of this repository, you can find explanations of the general technology-agnostic concepts.
-Here, we concentrate on the implementation details.

 ### Structure of the composite project